Auguste François-Marie de Colbert-Chabanais: Napoleonic Wars

 On the Astorga road not far from Villafranca, Colbert's troopers captured 2,000 prisoners and wagon trains carrying rifles, as well as releasing some French troops captured by the British.
 Later the same day, however, at the Battle of Cacabelos, Irish Rifleman Thomas Plunket, a noted sharpshooter in the 95th Rifles, one of the British units still under effective military discipline, advanced alone towards the French.
 Plunket killed Colbert with a single long-range rifle shot, then killed an officer who came to Colbert's assistance with a second shot.
 These shots were likely taken beyond the normal rifle range of 200-300 meters, and well beyond the musket range of 80 meters, so Colbert would not have considered himself close enough to the British rearguard to be in any danger.

-His last words were: "I am still very young to die; but at least my death is that of a soldier of the great army, because, exhaling, I see flee the last and eternal enemies of my country!"

 When Ney learned of his death, he sent an aide to collect his personal effects.
 He wrote, "His wife and child will one day attach value to having what belonged to him.
 Besides it is the only and final proof of friendship that I could give to this brave young man."
 By a decree of 1 January 1810, Napoleon decided that a statue of Colbert should be placed on the pont de la Concorde, though this project never came to fruition.
 The name COLBERT is engraved on Column 38 on the west face of the Arc de Triomphe.